Boycott, Divestment and Sanctions: Cultural boycott

 According to PACBI, "Cultural institutions are part and parcel of the ideological and institutional scaffolding of Israel's regime of occupation, settler-colonialism and apartheid against the Palestinian people."
 It says that Israel should therefore be subjected to a cultural boycott like the one against apartheid-era South Africa.
 According to BDS, most but not all Israeli cultural institutions support "the hegemonic Zionist establishment" and are thus implicated in Israel's crimes and should be boycotted.

 BDS distinguishes between individuals and institutions.
 Unlike the cultural boycott against South Africa, BDS's cultural boycott does not target individuals.
 BDS supports the right to freedom of expression and rejects boycotts based on identity or opinion.
 Thus, Israeli cultural products are not per se subject to boycott.
 But if a person represents Israel, aids its efforts to "rebrand" itself, or is commissioned by an official Israeli body, then their activities are subject to the institutional boycott BDS calls for.

 BDS also supports a boycott of "normalization projects", which it defines as:

 Cultural activities, projects, events and products involving Palestinians and/or other Arabs on one side and Israelis on the other (whether bi- or multilateral) that are based on the false premise of symmetry/parity between the oppressors and the oppressed or that assume that both colonizers and colonized are equally responsible for the "conflict" are intellectually dishonest and morally reprehensible forms of normalization that ought to be boycotted.

 The only Israeli-Palestinian projects BDS favors are those in which the Israeli party recognizes the three rights enumerated in the "BDS Call" and that also emphasize resistance to oppression over coexistence.
 (Note: See section Normalization for details) BDS strongly discourages "fig-leafing" by international culture workers—attempts to "compensate" for participating in Israeli events using "balancing gestures" that promote Palestinian rights.
 BDS says that fig-leafing contributes to the false perception of symmetry between the colonial oppressor and the colonized.

 The cultural boycott has been supported by thousands of artists around the world, such as musician Roger Waters and American author Alice Walker.
 In 2015, more than 1,000 British artists pledged their support for the boycott, drawing parallels to the one against South African apartheid:

 Israel's wars are fought on the cultural front too.
 Its army targets Palestinian cultural institutions for attack and prevents the free movement of cultural workers.
 Its own theatre companies perform to settler audiences on the West Bank—and those same companies tour the globe as cultural diplomats, in support of 'Brand Israel'.
 During South African apartheid, musicians announced they weren't going to 'play Sun City'.
 Now we are saying, in Tel Aviv, Netanya, Ashkelon or Ariel, we won't play music, accept awards, attend exhibitions, festivals or conferences, run masterclasses or workshops until Israel respects international law and ends its colonial oppression of the Palestinians.

-Many artists are not heeding BDS's call not to perform in Israel, on the grounds that:
+Several artists have not heeded BDS's call not to perform in Israel, on the grounds that (for example):